ChalmersGU-data-structure-courses/dsabook/src/markdown/07-analysis-part-3/02-dynamic-arrays.md

 The main operation of interest is *append*, which increases the size of the dynamic array by one.
-All other operations (that is, getting and setting values at a certain index) are directly mapped to the backing array, and therefore we can assume that they are constant time.
+All other operations (that is, getting and setting values at a certain index) are directly mapped to the backing array, and therefore we can trivally conclude that they are constant time.

 ### Doubling the array size